 For slow database selects, consider the following:

 blks_hit / (blks_hit + blks_read)ratios from the PostgreSQL Statistics Collector.
-Ideally, the ratio should be above 99%.
-If this is not the case, consider increasing the size of your instance's RAM.
+Ideally, the ratio is above 99%.
+If not, consider increasing the size of your instance's RAM.

 - Investigate non-Cloud SQL specific performance improvements, such as adding appropriate indexing, reducing data scanned, and avoiding extra round trips.